 They compared crema amounts (Barron et al., 2012) and stabilities (Dold et al., 2011) to coffee without crema.
 Even though it has long been assumed that crema is a lid to keep odors from escaping (Petracco, 2005), the experiments revealed a far more sophisticated mechanism.

 The investigation traced fragrance molecules with varied volatilities above the cup as a function of time using MS methods.
 The existence of crema generally caused an above-the-cup volatile concentration that was much higher than that reported in liquid coffee without crema within the first 2.5 minutes after the start of extraction (Figs. 1.3 and 1.4).

-Centrifusion, a newer method used by Nespresso in its VertuoLine system, relies on spinning for extraction rather than pressure to drive water through the coffee bed.
-The system produces crema in this case by combining gas expansion and mechanical formation.
+Centrifusion, a newer method Nespresso uses in its VertuoLine system, relies on spinning for extraction rather than pressure to drive water through the coffee bed.
+The system produces crema, in this case, by combining gas expansion and mechanical formation.

 Crema’s Effect on In-Mouth Perception

 There is research on how coffee tastes in the mouth (Charles et al., 2015; Barron et al., 2012; Labbe et al., 2016).
 Only Barron and Labbe have focused on cremation to our knowledge.
 Researchers frequently employ a technique known as temporal dominance of sensation (TDS).

 Pineau et al., 2009; Le Re’ve’rend et al., 2008; Pineau et al., 2012; Pineau and Schlich, 2015) used this methodology to track the temporal evolution of sensory perception during product tasting.

 Barron et al. (2012) focused on consuming a dark-roasted robust espresso with a different amount of crema.
 The TDS was conducted on seven sips, allowing the entire cup to be finished.